 The Company prepares minutes of general meetings detailing the proceedings and questions raised by shareholders and answers given by the Board and Management.
-The minutes will be taken and published in the Company's corporate website, http://www.colex.com.sg/investor-relations/ and will be adopted from the AGM for FY2019 onwards.
+The minutes will be taken and published in the Company's corporate website at www.colex.com.sg/investor-relations/ within a month from the general meeting.